Baryon asymmetry via leptogenesis in a neutrino mass model with complex scaling: Introduction

 We have already mentioned the content of Section \ref{s2}.
 The rest of the paper is organized as follows.
 In Section \ref{s3} we calculate the CP asymmetry parameters generated in the decays of $N_i$ into $\slashed{L}_\alpha \phi$ and $\slashed{L}_\alpha^C \phi^\dagger$.
-Section \ref{s4} contains an algebraic treatment of the Boltzmann evolution equations and the generation of the baryon asymmetry $Y_B$ in the three mass regimes.
+Section \ref{s4} contains an algebraic treatment of the Boltzmann evolution equations and of the generation of the baryon asymmetry $Y_B$ in the three mass regimes.
 The numerical analysis that follows is detailed with a discussion of its consequences in Section \ref{s5}.
-A summary of our work is given in the last Section \ref{s6}.
+Section \ref{s6} addresses the possible role played by the heavier neutrinos $N_{2,3}$.
+A summary of our work is given in the last Section \ref{s7}.